Thoracic Vertebrae

 • The spine of the first is shorter and curved backward.

-• The spinous processes increase in length to the third and fourth, then gradually diminish to the fifteenth beyond which they are about the same in height.
+• The spinous processes increase in length up to the third and fourth, then gradually diminish to the fifteenth, beyond which they remain approximately the same in height.

-• The backward inclination of the superior spine is most pronounced in the second, the sixteenth is vertical and those of the last two are directed slightly forwards.
+• The backward inclination of the superior spine is most pronounced in the second; the sixteenth is vertical, and those of the last two are directed slightly forward.

 • The last four or five show a distinct mammillary process.